Freymaurer/Pathician/README.md

 ## Installation

 Below you can find two installation types.
 For most users the Quick Start variant will easily be enough to use.
+If you are looking for more information about FSharp and on how to use it you can also look [here](https://fsharp.org/) and click on "USE" in the NavBar on top.

 ### Quick Start